 The LCC Dental Hygiene program is fully accredited by the Commission on Dental Accreditation [and has been granted the accreditation status of "approval without reporting requirements"].

 How do I get into the program?

 Students are required to submit a completed application by the deadline.
-Each applicant will receive points for academic coursework completed and performance on the Allied Health TEAS test.
-Applicants may obtain additional application points for dental office work experience of 960 hours and/or optional Spanish language courses, military service and GPA over 3.0 on courses.
+Each applicant will receive points for academic coursework completed, and for their performance on a dental hygiene entrance exam.
+Applicants may obtain additional application points for dental office work experience, Spanish language proficiency, military service, and GPA.
 Points are used to determine the strength of the application for the dental hygiene program.
 The current point system is included in the application packet.

 Is there a residency requirement for getting accepted into the program?

-All applicants to the Oregon site must be Oregon Residents.
+All applicants must be Oregon Residents at the time of application.
+The college's residency rules are used to determine residency.
 You will also need to identify your county of residence within Oregon.
 All students applying to the DH program are treated equally regardless of what county they are from in Oregon.